Key precept: Its always been about redeeming the whole world back from the Serpent.

 And this is just one example of how humans don’t just allow, but create evil in the world.
 There are at least two sides to the problem of homelessness – those who irresponsibly bring it on themselves through substance use, unemployment and destruction of essential relationships, and those who don’t care enough about those less fortunate than themselves to do anything about it, at the very least through higher taxes to help those who truly cannot help themselves, like the mentally ill who end up on the streets through lack of adequate government resources.

-And we can add to homelessness, poverty, unemployment, substance abuse, and fractured families the problems of terrorism, war, environmental catastrophes.
+And we can add to local problems of homelessness, poverty, unemployment, substance abuse, and fractured families the world-wide problems of terrorism, war, environmental catastrophes.
 Can humans really address these problems?
 They do take massive resources, but more than that, they take compassion.
 This is how we can be “perfect” in love.

 “And Jesus went about all the cities and villages, teaching in their synagogues, and preaching the gospel of the kingdom, and healing every sickness and every disease among the people.
 But when he saw the multitudes, he was moved with compassion on them, because they fainted, and were scattered abroad, as sheep having no shepherd.
 Then saith he unto his disciples, The harvest truly is plenteous, but the labourers are few;” (Matthew 9:35-37)

 How few?
 Christians should be shocked at the statistics.
 The people with the greatest resources in knowledge, political power, finances and supposedly morality are the “Christian” nations.
 So why is the world in such bad straits?

 And this shows the average income.
 We know there is great poverty in these countries as well as wealth.
 So what percentage of the world’s population actually holds therefore dispenses the world’s money?

 So the “Christian” nation of America “under God”, which is only 4.5% of the world’s population, controls 25.4% of the world’s wealth?